milot-dev/sql-data-warehouse-project/README.md

 ## Note

-The project is not mine, it is a part of my journey of mastering SQL and transitioning to DE.
+The project is a part of my journey of mastering SQL and transitioning to DE.
 I'm making this repository public just for evidence that I have completed SQL Full Course for Beginners (30 Hours) – From Zero to Hero, Data with Baraa 'https://www.youtube.com/watch?v=SSKVgrwhzus&t=80665s&ab_channel=DatawithBaraa'.

 ---
 ## 🏗️ Data Architecture